Moonbase: Past bases

-The Apollo Program established the first six temporary bases on the Moon, starting with Tranquility Base (1969).
+The U.S. Apollo Program established the first six temporary bases on the Moon, starting with Tranquility Base (1969).

-Later robotic missions set up simple robotic temporary bases, leaving their landers behind, starting with Luna 16 (1970).
+Later robotic missions set up simple robotic temporary bases, rovers and sample-return missions leaving their landers behind, starting with Luna 16 (1970).

+Soviet stamp commemorating Luna 16 (1970), with its return stage separating from its lander.

 Regulation

 The 1967 Outer Space Treaty defines the Moon and all outer space as the "province of all mankind".
 It restricts the use of the Moon to peaceful purposes, explicitly banning military installations and weapons of mass destruction.
 A majority of countries are parties of this treaty.

 The 1979 Moon Agreement was created to elaborate on the Outer Space Treaty, restricting the exploitation of the Moon's resources, particularly by any single nation, leaving it to a yet unspecified international regulatory regime.
 As of January 2020, the Moon Agreement has been signed and ratified by 18 nations, none of which have human spaceflight capabilities.

 Current lunar programs are multilateral, with the US-led Artemis program and the China-led International Lunar Research Station.
-For broader international cooperation and coordination the International Lunar Exploration Working Group (ILEWG), the Moon Village Association (MVA) and more generally the International Space Exploration Coordination Group (ISECG) has been established.
+For broad international cooperation and coordination, the International Lunar Exploration Working Group (ILEWG), the Moon Village Association (MVA) and more generally the International Space Exploration Coordination Group (ISECG) have been established.

-Since 2020, countries have joined the U.S. in their Artemis Accords, which are challenging the treaty.
+Since 2020, countries have joined the U.S. in the Artemis Accords, which are challenging the treaty.
 The U.S. has furthermore emphasized in a presidential executive order ("Encouraging International Support for the Recovery and Use of Space Resources.") that "the United States does not view outer space as a 'global commons and calls the Moon Agreement "a failed attempt at constraining free enterprise."

 With Australia signing and ratifying both the Moon Treaty in 1986 as well as the Artemis Accords in 2020, there has been a discussion if they can be harmonized.
 In this light an Implementation Agreement for the Moon Treaty has been advocated for, as a way to compensate for the shortcomings of the Moon Treaty and to harmonize it with other laws and agreements such as the Artemis Accords, allowing it to be more widely accepted.